boldt/Simple-Jersey-Example/README.md

 Import as Maven project in Eclipse.

+Run the `JaxrsServer`:

-Run the `JaxrsServer`.
-The first argument defines the Server.
+* The first argument defines the Server.
 It can be `grizzly` or `netty`.
-The second argument is the port, which is 9999 by default.
+* The second argument is the port, which is 9999 by default.

+Afterwards, open a resource:

 * [http://localhost:9999/users/1] (http://localhost:9999/users/1)
   * Should return an empty list: `[]`